aabbtree77/miniguestlog/README.md

 ## Mermaid

 Mermaid diagrams look good only for simple diagrams.
-Automated node placement is very suboptimal, styling tedious, buggy, and not fun.
+Automated node placement is very suboptimal, styling tedious, buggy, not fun.

 The figure you see above is about 3-4 iterations of AI, while the folder ./mermaid includes figures styled manually by me.
 Neither looks good.

 Excalidraw or draw.io (app.diagrams.net) are the answers for solid figures, but the combo of Mermaid + AI + github's automatic mermaid handling inside .md saves so much time.
+One caveat: github markdown does not render Mermaid on mobile.

 ## A Year Later: 2004